What are the benefits of homeschooling?

 In the caring setting of the home, this foundation is built by the critical bond of love between parent and child.

 "And He shall turn the hearts of the fathers to the children, and the hearts of the children to the fathers."
 Malachi 4:6

-Reinforces Christian living each day through the example of devoted parents.
+Homeschooling reinforces Christian living each day through the example of devoted parents.

 It is amazing how many teachable moments of eternal things are available to parents who invest full time training in their children.
 With deeper family relationships comes greater opportunities to instill godly character.

-Facilitates quality academic training
+Homeschooling facilitates quality academic training

 Tutoring and apprenticeship has always been the preferred method for those who could afford it.
 Diligent attention by a concerned parent is far more important than professionally trained instructors, especially in the lower grades.